garfix/nli-go/doc/manual/knowledge-engineer/ontology.md

         label: label(Id, Value)
         founding_date: founding_date(Id, Value)

-You can see where the entity types pop up.
+You can see where the sorts pop up.

 The "name" specifies the relations you need to look up a name (proper noun) in the database.